Cheaper travel tips

 Meal prices are on a par with eating out in Australia and New Zealand and for a couple, one day can cost at least $150 for 3 meals.
 If staying 7 nights this will cost over $1000 just to eat!

 Buy some groceries and cook some of your own meals yourself.
 Dairy and meat products are more expensive in Rarotonga.
-Buy UHT milk as an alternative and chicken, it’s cheaper than red meat.
+Buy UHT milk as an alternative, and chicken is cheaper than red meat.
 Most other items are priced the same as New Zealand and Australia.
 The cheapest groceries are the fresh fruit and produce locally grown on the island.
 You will see people selling their produce around the island.
 Utilise these fruits by having fruit salad for breakfasts or lunches.
 Sometimes you’ll be lucky to find some fruit on roadsides that has fallen and the chickens haven’t got to.
 Coconuts are everywhere and you might also find the perfect one to eat on the ground.

 If you’d like to supplement some meals or add side dishes to your own cooked meals, bring some sealed, dry, packaged and lightweight food from home to keep cooking costs down; Pasta and sauce packets, noodles, cereal, biscuits, coffee and tea.
 Even meat …yes meat!